Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “For we are not wise enough to rule this land,” whispered the painted crowd.
 “How are we to know the will of the one who put the stars in motion?
 If we could but find him upon the earth or the one who most resembles him in all of creation, maybe that would be close enough to the truth so that we could make his exalted presence a reality among us and know his wisdom and goodness and mercy in this way.”

-“There stands one who is very strong and I think that means he is wise,” whispered one from among the crowd who was pointing towards another work of art upon the cave wall.
+“There stands one who is very strong and I think that means he is also wise,” whispered one from among the crowd who was pointing towards another work of art upon the cave wall.
 “Isn’t godly strength and size the same as godly virtue and wisdom?
 Strength and wisdom walk hand in hand, do they not?”

 The whisperer was indicating a tall, white painted figure who stood before a crowd of supplicants who kneeled before him.
 “I am as a giant among you and there must be a reason for this difference,” whispered the figure who stood head and shoulders above the others and not just because they were kneeling.
 “Make me your king and I will lead us upon a path of abundance for I will make the best decisions for all of us and in this way we will know the true will of the one who sent us to this time and place.
 I will serve you in this regard, not only for myself and my descendants but because you asked it of me and I too want to embody the will of the Creator of All in my life.”

-In the next picture, the giant being had a pointed crown of metal and jewels upon his brow and his arms were raised in blessing above countless farmers and field workers who tilled the soil and planted fields of their lord’s kingdom, bringing in a bountiful harvest for their children, community and, most of all, their exalted king who was treated as a god among mortals.
+In the next picture, the giant had a painted crown of metal and jewels upon his brow and his arms were raised in blessing above countless farmers and field workers who tilled the soil and planted fields of their lord’s kingdom, bringing in a bountiful harvest for their children, community and, most of all, their exalted king who was treated as a god among mortals.

 “Did I not promise to bring you prosperity and peace?” whispered the white painted king.
 “Do I not keep my promises unto you?
-I did and therefore you will continue to serve me and mine for our kingdom’s success is proof that we embody the will of the Creator of All.”
+I did and therefore you will continue to serve me and mine for our kingdom’s success is proof that we embody the mysterious will of the Creator of All.”

 The people began laying the best fruits of their labor at the feet of their king in order to honor him and encourage him to continue interceding with the Creator on their behalf.
 They sent their sons to be his warriors and strong arms in all of the world.
-They sent their daughters to serve food at his table and stand beside him as his queen and companions.
+They sent their daughters to serve food at his table and stand in his mighty shadow as his queen and companions.
 This tableau was repeated many times over countless seasons and years with numerous instances of prosperity and peace.
 Because of their repeated success, everyone in the kingdom began to believe in the innate goodness and true power of their chosen king, extending their worship to the ones who stood around him, the best that their kingdom had to offer.

 In the next work of cave art, the white painted king was wielding a whip whereas before he had been issuing a blessing to the painted crowd with open and empty palms.
 The Lord of All who held the whip cracked it over the head of the sea of humanity before him.
 “You do not give me your best and you force me to hurt you to extract your best,” whispered the king.
 “Why do you make me hurt you?
 If you only loved me as well as I love you, I would not need a whip to encourage you in your labors.
-You disappoint me, my people.
+You disappoint your god, my people.
 Where is your best?”

-“We are sorry, Great One,” whispered the farmers, the warriors, and the companions all.
+“We are sorry, Great One,” whispered the farmers, warriors, and companions all.
 “We will work harder and be more deserving of your godly love.”
 The earthly laborers grew crops and delivered their yields as before, causing the piles of food and resources of the king to grow higher and higher in quantities that had never even been imagined before.
 The warriors trained day and night to serve on the battlefields of the one they began to call the Great Warrior King among themselves.
 They bathed in the blood of the enemies of the white painted king, bringing countless allies to his kingdom and growing its boundaries far beyond the lands they knew and loved through their mighty efforts.

 “Wasn’t he one of us before we put a crown on his head?” whispered another.
 “A very tall and strong farmer?”